 Emotional and Physical Pain and Suffering: Partial and total hearing loss can lead to considerable physical and emotional pain and suffering.
 At fault parties will be responsible for compensating you for these damages.
 It is difficult to come up with a monetary value to put on these intangible elements, but your Columbus 3M earplugs lawyer will use their years of experience to determine an amount that is fair.

 Medical Expenses: Medical expenses will cover doctor visits to diagnose and treat hearing loss as well as any hearing aids and devices and services purchased to help with communication.

 Punitive Damages: 3M was aware that the earplugs were defective, yet they continued selling them.
 Their actions are considered excessively reckless, and they are, therefore, liable for punitive damages.
 It is hopeful that these additional damages discourage them from exhibiting similar behavior in the future.

 How Babin Law Could Help With Your Columbus 3M Earplugs Lawsuit

 If you or a loved one suffered with hearing loss due to the use of 3M earplugs, you deserve compensation.
 Babin Law, LLC will take a look at your case to see if you are eligible to receive damages.

 Babin Law has years of experience dealing with personal injury and product defect cases in the Columbus, Ohio area.
 We have a reputation for treating our clients with a high level of care and respect.
 We will stop at nothing to see to it that justice is served.

 3M should not get away with their poor treatment of veterans.
 Take a stand to make sure they get what’s coming to them.
-Call or email Babin Law to schedule a free compensation and take the first step in getting the closure you need.
+Contact Babin Law to schedule a free compensation and take the first step in getting the closure you need.